 Trivikram Srinivas

 Trivikram Srinivas is an Indian director, best known for Tamil cinema.
-Trivikram Srinivas began their career in 2002.
-With 30 credits to their name and an average audience rating of 6.8, Trivikram Srinivas remains one of the most prolific and celebrated talents in the industry.
+Trivikram Srinivas began their career in 2002 and has been a prominent figure in the industry for over 24 years.
+With 30 credits to their name and an average audience rating of 6.6, Trivikram Srinivas remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Trivikram Srinivas's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones